ethereum-optimism/supersim/README.md

 ## 🌐 Fork mode

-If you're relying on contracts already deployed on testnet / mainnet chains, use fork mode to simulate and interact with the state of the chain without needing to re-deploy or modify the contracts.
+If you're relying on contracts already deployed on testnet/mainnet chains, use fork mode to simulate and interact with the state of the chain without needing to re-deploy or modify the contracts.

 Locally fork any of the available chains in a superchain network of the [superchain registry](https://github.com/ethereum-optimism/superchain-registry), default `mainnet` versions.